Shoot 'Em Up

 Story & Plot Summary: Shoot 'Em Up

-Quick Plot Summary: Shoot 'Em Up is a Action, Thriller, Comedy, Crime film that delivers highly intense sequences and pulse-pounding confrontations that keep viewers on the edge of their seats.
-This summary provides a scannable look at the movie's central conflict and narrative structure.
+Quick Plot Summary: Released in 2007, Shoot 'Em Up is a Action, Thriller, Comedy, Crime film directed by Michael Davis.
+The narrative delivers highly intense sequences and pulse-pounding confrontations that keep viewers on the edge of their seats.
+This summary provides a scannable look at the movie's central conflict involving Clive Owen.

 Story Breakdown

-The narrative structure follows a classic action blueprint: establish the protagonist's world, introduce a formidable antagonist, and escalate the stakes through increasingly intense confrontations.
+In this high-octane feature, Michael Davis establishes a narrative structure that follows a classic action blueprint: establishing the protagonist's world, introducing a formidable antagonist, and escalating the stakes.
 A man named Mr. Smith delivers a woman's baby during a shootout, and is then called upon to protect the newborn from the army of gunmen.
-The film balances spectacular set pieces with character moments, ensuring the action serves the story rather than overwhelming it.
-This approach calls everyone and everything into question as the plot unfolds.
+The film balances spectacular set pieces with character moments for Clive Owen, ensuring the action serves the story rather than overwhelming it.

 Narrative Structure